Ukraine ruling party ahead in vote monitors call flawed

 But though all the opposition parties have attacked Yanukovich over corruption and cronyism, it is not a foregone conclusion that they can work together in parliament despite pledging to do so.

-(Additional reporting by Olzhas Auyezov, Natalia Zinets and Pavel Polityuk; Editing by Andrew Roche)
+(Additional reporting by Olzhas Auyezov, Natalia Zinets and Pavel Polityuk; Editing by Alastair Macdonald)